compulab-yokneam/Documentation/etc/internal/getting_started.md

 * SDP mode:
 1) Turn off the device.
 2) Connect the device programming-port to the host PC using USBA~microsd cable.
-3) Power on the device and issue this command on host PC:
+3) Power on the device and issue this command on the host PC:
 ```
 uuu -lsusb
 ```